fermyon/developer/content/spin/install.md

 <pre class="bash spin-install" id="spin-install-linux-version"><code>$ curl -fsSL https://developer.fermyon.com/downloads/install.sh | bash -s -- -v v0.8.0</code></pre>

 To install the canary version of spin, you should pass the argument `-v canary`.
-The canary version is always the latest commit to the main branch of Spin.
+The canary version is always the latest commit to the main branch of Spin:

 <!-- @selectiveCpy -->